Libya’s migrant roundup reaches 4,000 amid major crackdown

 The detained were gathered in a facility in Tripoli called the Collection and Return Center, said police Col. Nouri al-Grettli, head of the center.

 He said the migrants have been distributed to detention centers in Tripoli and surrounding towns.
-Libya’s detention facilities are miserable places where migrants have suffered from abuses and severe ill-treatment, according to rights activists.
+Libya’s detention facilities are miserable, overcrowded places where migrants have suffered from abuses and severe ill-treatment, according to rights activists.

 A government official said authorities would “deport as many as possible” of the migrants to their home countries.
 He said many of the detained had lived illegally in Libya for years.
 The official spoke on condition of anonymity because he was not authorized to brief the media.

 Tarik Lamloum, a Libyan activist working with the Belaady Organization for Human Rights, said the raids involved human rights violations against the migrants, especially in the way some women and children were detained.
-He did not elaborate.

 Lamloum said many detained migrants have been registered with the U.N. refugee agency UNHCR, as refugees or asylum-seekers.

-The UNHCR did not immediate respond to a request for comment.
+Vincent Cochetel, the agency’s special envoy for the Central Mediterranean, told The Associated Press that initial reports were that at least one person was killed and 15 injured in the crackdown.
+He said in some cases security personnel used excessive force and drove people out of their homes.

+“We should not be surprised if people are scared and will try to leave by sea,” he said.

 Hundreds of migrants were seen in images posted on social media Friday by the Interior Ministry sitting clustered together in a yard with the banner of the Collection and Return Center in the background.